stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

 This role provides synonoyms for some additional [osc.ood](https://github.com/OSC/ood-ansible) role variables:

 - `openondemand_clusters`: Required.
 Synonym for the `osc.ood: clusters` [variable](https://github.com/OSC/. ood-ansible#clusters).
 Default: empty mapping.
 - `openondemand_servername`: Required.
 Synonym for the `osc.ood: servername` [variable](servername), defining the `ServerName` for the Open Ondemand [name-based virtual host](https://httpd.apache.org/docs/current/mod/core.html#servername).
-This should be the IP or hostname(+domain) part of the URL used to access Open Ondemand in the browser, e.g. `ondemand.mysite.org`.
+This should the IP or hostname(+domain) part of the URL used to access Open Ondemand in the browser, e.g. `ondemand.mysite.org`.
+If using ssh proxying to get to the Open Ondemand server, this should be `localhost`.
 - `openondemand_host_regex`: Synomyn for the `osc.ood: host_regex` [variable](https://osc.github.io/ood-documentation/latest/app-development/interactive/setup/enable-reverse-proxy.html).
 A Python regex matching cluster hostnames which Open Ondemand should proxy.
 Required to proxy Grafana from control node or to run interactive apps such as remote desktop or Jupyter notebook server.
 Note the osc.ood variables `node_uri` and `rnode_uri` are set automatically if this is added.

 # Dependencies